 I’ve suffered eyebrow hair loss myself.

 For me, it was quite a gradual process, so I didn’t really notice it developing.
-Then, one day, I just happened to realise that the outer third of my eyebrows had almost completely disappeared, with just a few hairs remaining (as you can see from the photos below).
+Then, one day, I just happened to realize that the outer third of my eyebrows had almost completely disappeared, with just a few hairs remaining (see photos below).

-As you might already know, I developed and used my own natural methods to save my own scalp hair.
+I developed and successfully used my own natural methods to save my own scalp hair.
 But, my methods won’t help eyebrow hair loss.

 So, instead, I decided to try a topically applied copper peptide product called Folligen.
-And you can see how I got on by reading this page.
+And you can see how I got on by reading this copper peptide review page.